curiousTauseef/employee-api/README.md

 ## Testing

 Tests were written using [Jest]('https://jestjs.io/') and [Enzyme](https://airbnb.io/enzyme/).
-You can run the tests using the command `yarn test` or `npm test`
+You can run the tests using the command `yarn test` or `npm test` and then selecting the test options.
-You can run the application tests

-Launches the test runner in the interactive watch mode.<br>
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ## Approach

-There were two main challenges I had when completing the challenge.
+There were two main challenges I faced when completing this task.

 ### 1. Cross-Origin Resource Sharing